 Advance care directives

-An advance care directive is a legal form that allows people over the age of 18 years to:
+An advance care directive is a legal form that allows you to:

-• write down their wishes, preferences and instructions for future health care, living arrangements, personal matters and end of life
+• write down instructions and preferences for future health care, living arrangements, personal matters and end of life

-• appoint one or more substitute decision-makers to make these decisions on their behalf when they're unable to do so themselves.
+• choose substitute decision-makers to make decisions for you if you're unable to do so.

-Advance care directives came into effect on 1 July 2014.
-If you already had a medical power of attorney or an anticipatory direction, these continue to be legally valid, unless you complete the advance care directive form.
+If you already have a medical power of attorney or an anticipatory direction, these continue to be legally valid, unless you complete the advance care directive form.

 Related information